Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## External Databases

-By default the playbook will deploy and configure a Postgres server for you.
+By default the playbook will install and configure a Postgres server for you.
 If you'd prefer to use an external database server you can override the `repo_db_url` variable as described [previously](#override-playbook-variables).

 An example custom database url is shown below: